Phenomenal concept strategy: Quotational/constitutional concepts

 Some contend that phenomenal states are part of the concepts that refer to them.
 For instance, Papineau suggests that phenomenal concepts are quotational, like saying "That state: ___."

 Katalin Balog defends a constitutional account of phenomenal concepts, in which "token experiences serve as modes of presentation of the phenomenal properties they instantiate."
 For instance, the concept of pain is partly constituted by a token experience of pain.
-She claims this position helps resolve the explanatory gap because an a priori description alone doesn't suffice to express the concept; in addition, a direct experiential constitution is required.
+She claims this position helps resolve the explanatory gap because an a priori description alone does not suffice to express the concept; in addition, a direct experiential constitution is required.
 While it seems like physical/functional information about H_{2}O tells us all there is about it, we feel something more for phenomenality because we "have a 'substantive' grasp of its nature."

 Papineau takes a similar position.
 He claims that normal physical identity statements (such as that heat is molecular kinetic energy) involve two descriptions, which we can associate in our minds.
 In contrast, we think about a phenomenal concept by either "actually undergoing the experience" or at least by imagining it, and this creates a "what-it’s-likeness" sensation.
 Then: